auzeonfung/hostex-chat/README.md

 DOMAIN=example.com sudo ./scripts/setup_full_production.sh
 ```

+Run the script from a local checkout so any unpushed changes are deployed.
+To
+deploy from a different repository, set the `REPO_URL` environment variable to
+the desired Git URL.

 Specify your domain via the `DOMAIN` environment variable when running the
 script.
 Ensure the matching certificate and key exist in `/root/cert` before
 executing the script.
 After it completes the application will be available over